 Brenneke’s – located right on the beach park in Poipu, Brenneke’s is apparently home of the world famous Mai Tai and also has fantastic fresh fish and other cocktails.
 (Get the brown nipple… just trust me on that.)

 Well that’s about it for now!
-Pin this if you enjoyed it, or if you want to save some of these recommendations for later 🙂
+Pin this if you enjoyed these Kauai Adventures, Sunsets, or if you want to save some of these recommendations for later 🙂